 - COVID-19 testing of patients prior to surgery

-- Provision of appropriate personal protective equipment (PPE) for caregivers
+- Provision of appropriate personal protective equipment (PPE) for staff and caregivers

 - Temperature checks prior to entry